 If at any point in the 28 calendar days HR Services receive a Negative or an Amber Verification Notice, they will contact the manager who will need to speak to ER Services urgently for advice – see the sections below on Negative and Amber Verification Notices.

-Managers must copy and keep:
+Managers must scan:

 Positive Verification Notice Expiry